Why epithelial cells collectively move against a traveling signal wave: Theoretical model of collective migration under signaling wave

-when the growth and division of cells are negligible for short time scales ($\approx 30$ min).
-However, according to Eq. \eqref{stokes}, there is no net motion, i.e., $\int dx \bm{u}_{mig} = 0$, even under changes in the density $\rho$ if the friction coefficient $\zeta$ does not change with signal activation.
-This is because the net internal stress (the integral of $\nabla \pi $ over the cell population) must always be zero.
-The internal stress gradient is not sufficient on its own to drive directed net motion along a traveling signal wave.
+where $\bm{I}$ denotes the identity matrix, the first term denotes the passive stress caused by the pressure $\Pi$, and the second term denotes the ERK signal-dependent stress generated by the molecular motor protein (protein concentration $c$) with a constant $k$ \cite{banerjee2015}.
+We assumed the contractile stress associated with ERK activation to be isotropic at the scale of the monolayer and thus represented by the identity matrix.
+This is consistent with the assumption that myosin-II generates uniform cortical contractility in a cell but the anisotropic effects arise from signaling gradients \cite{Aoki2017}.
+However, there is no net motion under changes in density $\rho$ when the friction coefficient $\bm{\zeta}$ does not change with signal activation \cite{braun1, mae1}.
+This is because the net internal stress (i.e., integral of $\nabla \Pi $ over the cell population) must be zero under force-free conditions.
+The active stress induced by the molecular motors is insufficient to rectify the directionality of motion relative to the traveling signal wave.

-The key concept to explain the onset of net motion is the multiplicative effect in the internal force and adhesive friction on the substrate \cite{lauga2,braun1,mae1}.
-Assuming that the adhesion coefficient $\zeta$ changes with signal activation, the integral of Eq. \eqref{stokes} over the population is $\int dx \zeta \bm{u}_{mig} = 0$, which allows for non-zero net motion: $\int dx \bm{u}_{mig} \neq 0$ (Fig. \ref{fig1}(b)).
-This frictional effect motivates us to consider the signal-dependent adhesive force with the friction coefficient $\zeta = \zeta(E)$.
-Eventually, the changes of the density and the frictional stress due to the signal activation are,

-Here, an activated signal $\Delta E(\bm{x},t)$ propagates in one direction by $\Delta E(\bm{x}) = E(\bm{x}) - E_0 = E_l \exp(-\frac{(\bm{x}-u_l t)^2}{2a^2})$, where $u_{l}$ and $a$ are the velocity of the wave and the typical width of the wave, respectively.
-The contraction of the cell monolayer induces contractile flows at the rear edge of the signal wave while the expansion of the cell monolayer, due to the conservation of volume, drives extensile flow at the wave front.
-The density of the cells expands to first order by the strength of the signal activation as $\rho = \rho_0 (1 + \gamma \Delta E)$, where the compression coefficient of the cell monolayer is $\gamma = \frac{\partial (\ln \rho)}{\partial E}$.
-The second ingredient is the adhesive friction with the friction coefficient $\zeta = \zeta_0 (1 + \beta \Delta E)$ where $\beta = \frac{\partial (\ln \zeta)}{\partial E}$ is the dissipation coefficient.
-The spatial variation in adhesive friction leads the extensile flow at the front edge and the contractile flow at the rear edge.
-This imbalance eventually creates a net motion opposite to the signal wave (Fig.\ref{fig1}(b)).

-By substituting the first order expansions of $\rho(E)$ and $\zeta(E)$ above into Eqs. \eqref{stokes} and \eqref{continuum}, the migration velocity $\bm{u}_{mig}$ is then solved as the product of the dissipation coefficient $\beta$ for the frictional change and the deformation coefficient $\gamma$ for the compressibility of the cells \cite{supplement},

-Importantly, the positive sign of $\beta \gamma > 0$ signifies that the cell population migrates opposite to the signal wave.